neon-cyan/quantpy/README.md

 - to_xyz - Generate a trajectory xyz file for VMD

 ## TODO
-Missing a few things from old scripts - these are all on the todo list:
+Still missing a few things from old scripts - these are all on the todo list:

-- [GWPDBG] Missing some of the single-GWP analysis (DiAangle / Etot / Eall / SpinDens / MaxF to NM)
 - [GWPDBG] Like to refactor bulk per-GWP plotter into single one
+- [QEXTRACT] Like to move quantics extractor to use new IO jobs
 - [PLOTTER] Plot up dipoles.
 Hopefully coord system is OK
 - [PLOTTER] Plot up Hole Survival Probability